peeriq/cashflow-challenge/README.md

 The Backend service should return a JSON blob consisting of a list with the above fields, one for every single month.
 For example, a loan with a ten year term would have 10 years * 12 months / year payments or 120 entries.
-Each entry should generally following the following format:
+Each entry should generally follow the following format:

 ```
 {